dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 # SimplifiedDocumentNormalizerSettings

-The `SimplifiedDocumentNormalizerSettings` class represents the simplified document normalizer settings.
+The `SimplifiedDocumentNormalizerSettings` class represents a series of simple settings related to the Document Normalizer.
+Please note that this is not the full list of settings that can be utilized by the Document Normalizer, which you can find on the [Dynamsoft Document Normalizer Parameters]({{ site.parameters }}reference/index.html){:target="_blank"} page.

 ## Definition